Last updated: March 7, 2026

 The specifics of a market will influence certain checklist items, particularly in the “Market Analysis” section.

-• Forex: A trader might emphasize checking for central bank announcements, interest rate decisions, and intermarket correlations between currency pairs.
+• Forex trading: A trader might emphasize checking for central bank announcements, interest rate decisions, and intermarket forex pair correlations.

 • Stocks: Focus on earnings reports, company news, industry trends, and overall stock market indices (e.g., S&P 500), considering industry trends.